rera/code-samples/dotnet-scraper/README.md

 .NET Scraper
 ============

-WCF data service built with .NET using POCOs and HtmlAgilityPack to expose Craigslist content to a (retired) mobile application via SOAP endpoint.
+WCF data service built with .NET using POCOs and HtmlAgilityPack to expose Craigslist content to a mobile application via SOAP endpoint.
+App is unpublished, so this isn't live anywhere.

 ### Stack
 * .NET